adfelippe/u-doom/README.md

 As I said, the Web app is sort of native.
 It can run natively and just opening the index.html from the web-ble folder will work, but if you want a fancy panel with colored buttons, you'll have to install and run node.js.
 From inside the same folder, `npm install` and `npm start` will do the job if node is installed.
 Then you access it on http://localhost:3000/.

 ## Disclaimer
 This project was done for fun and to be presented at an internal embedded software conference at u-blox, therefore it's not meant to be playable in any way.
 The result is good enough given BLE limitations.
 On the transmission side, it was possible to reach 5 FPS, which would be very much playable, but for some reason I couldn't debug in time, the Web Bluetooth API drops most of the packets at that rate.
-As a workaround, each BLE packet is transmitted with an 8 ms delay, causing the frame rate to drop to about 1 FPS.
+As a workaround, each BLE packet is transmitted with an 3 ms delay, causing the frame rate to drop to maximum 3 FPS.
+It's still playable though.

 ## TO-DO
 If anyone (or myself) wants to play around or fix things, these can be done: